hsf-training/hsf-training-cicd-github/_episodes/07-hello-world-ci.md

 ### Run on your computer

 It is always nice to first test that everything works well locally before pushing to the git remote.
 For this, we need the [nektos/act](https://github.com/nektos/act) tool.
+It should be noted from here on, the use of `act` commands are optional.
+One can simply use `git` to push their code to their repository instead.

 > ## If you cannot install `act`
 > `act` requires docker to work.
 If you have trouble with the installation